 It was a great time at NAPS, but I was glad to graduate and go on to the US Naval Academy.
 After much consideration and prayer, I resigned from the Academy in September 1967.
-I decided that 4 degrees in engineering and is in charge of the robotics at the Honda plant in Lincoln, AL. We also have 3 granddaughters.
-We love to travel and have been to 80 countries.
+I decided that 4 years at the Academy, serve 5 years in the fleet, get out and then go back to college was not best for me.
+After resigning, I went back to serve the other 2 years left on my enlistment.
+Before getting out, I went to Vietnam and spent a year in the Mekong Delta with the Mobile Riverine Force.